Whether you’re pregnant, hoping to be pregnant, or trying to avoid being pregnant, cervical mucus can be a helpful tool.

 Here’s what you can expect during pregnancy.

 For most women, discharge is typically absent immediately before and following their menstrual period.
 It is then followed by thick, sticky mucus.
-When you get pregnant, however, you may notice thick or milky discharge around the time of your missed period (source).
+However, when you get pregnant, you may notice thick or milky discharge around the time of your missed period (5).

 Thick or milky mucus will continue throughout your pregnancy.
 Not only has your cervix developed a mucus plug, but the increased vaginal discharge helps protect your baby from bacteria.

-This vaginal discharge prevents harmful foreign bodies from passing through the cervix and entering the uterus.
+This mucus prevents harmful foreign bodies from passing through the cervix and entering the uterus.

 As you approach your due date, you may see an increase in thick, stringy cervical mucus.
 It may even be tinged with blood.
-This is an indication your mucus plug is loosening and labor may be starting within the next couple of weeks.
+This indicates your mucus plug is loosening and labor may be starting within the next couple of weeks.

 Does Birth Control Affect My Cervical Mucus?